 (3) In this section —

-“Coordinator of Energy” means the Coordinator of Energy referred to in section 4 of the Energy Coordination Act 1994;
+Coordinator of Energy means the Coordinator of Energy referred to in section 4 of the Energy Coordination Act 1994;

-“relevant day” means the day fixed under section 2(5) or such earlier day as the Minister may fix for the purposes of this section by notice published in the Gazette;
+relevant day means the day fixed under section 2(5) or such earlier day as the Minister may fix for the purposes of this section by notice published in the Gazette;

-“supply business” means that part of the operations of the corporation or a subsidiary that consisted of or included the supply of gas to tariff consumers;
+supply business means that part of the operations of the corporation or a subsidiary that consisted of or included the supply of gas to tariff consumers;

-“tariff consumer” means a person who was supplied with gas by the corporation or a subsidiary (otherwise than under a written contract) in relation to which the person was liable to pay fees and charges prescribed under section 124 of the Energy Corporations (Powers) Act 1979 3.
+tariff consumer means a person who was supplied with gas by the corporation or a subsidiary (otherwise than under a written contract) in relation to which the person was liable to pay fees and charges prescribed under section 124 of the Energy Corporations (Powers) Act 1979 3.

 26. Proceeds of disposal